 It is interesting to see how times have changed and marketing techniques that once seemed pointless can be the core of our business.
 Take for example prayer for marriage; this may just be another term, but with the help of social media outlets and web 2.0 properties this has become quite popular.
 Many people now use this as a search phrase in Google, Yahoo, Bing, and other non-traditional search engines such as Facebook and Twitter.

-Many of you are wondering what is a prayer for marriage and why does it relate to social media.
+Many of you are wondering what is a prayer for marriage or Ahrefs and why does it relate to social media.
 To help answer that question I would like to point you in the direction of web 2.0 properties such as Blogger, Wordpress, Tumblr, and others that are now filled with mini blogs about different prayers you can use to help save and improve a marriage.
 This has recently become a trending topic as many new sites are emerging almost daily on this subject.

 If you asked anyone last year what a prayer for marriage was they would look back at you with a blank stare, but now many people are sharing this viral topic with one another.
 Social media sites such as Facebook, Twitter, Google Plus, Pinterest, and others are filled with status updates related to marriage and other prayers.